Standard Schnauzer Breed Guide

 Standard Schnauzer Feeding Requirements

 As a general rule of thumb, the Standard Schnauzer should consume between 1 to 2 cups of high-quality food a day, split into two equal meals.
 However, it’s always important to consider your dog’s age, weight, activity level, and metabolism before creating his specific feeding regimen.

 Standard Schnauzer Grooming

-The wiry coat of the Standard Schnauzer has very distinctive features that should be maintained by a professional groomer.
-Their owners should brush their beard and legs on a regular basis to prevent tangles from forming.
-Aside from their dog coat grooming, their ears, eyes, and nose should be checked regularly for any sign of infection.
+The wiry coat of the Standard Schnauzer has very distinctive features that a professional groomer should maintain.
+Their owners should brush their beards and legs on a regular basis to prevent tangles from forming.
+Aside from their dog coat grooming, their ears, eyes, and nose should be checked regularly for any sign of infection, and their teeth for tartar buildup.
 Their nails should also be trimmed if they do not wear them down naturally on their own.